CoffeMug/Countries/README.md

-# Get some statistics data from countries around the world using the https://restcountries.eu/rest/v2/
+# Simple SpringBoot App to get some statistics data about countries using the https://restcountries.eu/rest/v2/